Eutrepe/ep-intersection-observer/README.md

 #### Advanced 'Lazy'

 If you have multiple directives in the same options you can use global configuration per module or per component using `INTERSECTION_OBSERVE_GLOBAL_CONFIG` in `providers` array.
-Unfortunately here you can't use `this` or other demendency inside `epIoOnActive` and `epIoOnUnactive` functions but you can use subscription from `NgEpIOStatusService` service and manualy control this logic.
+Unfortunately here you can't use `this` or other dependency inside `epIoOnActive` and `epIoOnUnactive` functions but you can use subscription from `NgEpIOStatusService` service and manually control this logic.

  ```html
 <section class="section1"